LJungmann/CurtainBreaks/content/docs/projects/our_project/_index.md

 ---
-title: Our project name
+title: Curtain Breaks
 type: docs
 ---

-# The project name
+# Curtain Breaks

+## Pins on the Arduino

+LED 7-segment Display
+5V Power
+GND Pin
+A4
+A5

 ## Abstract

 A short and concise description of your project.

 ## Introduction